photo: Mel Melcon/Los Angeles Times |

 Her book Chez Panisse Desserts was first published in 1985 and is still in print in the 1994 paperback edition.
 She was named Pastry Chef of the Year by the James Beard Foundation in 1993.
 Among the chefs who have worked for her in the Chez Panisse pastry kitchen have been bakers Diane Dexter, Gayle Ortiz, and Steve Sullivan; pastry chefs David Lebovitz and Mary Jo Thoresen; and chefs Deborah Madison and Mark Peel.
 She was a founding member of Baker's Dozen San Francisco and a major contributor to The Baker's Dozen Cookbook (2001).

-Since her retirement she has returned with her husband to a rural life in Sonoma County, dividing her time among gardening, grandchildren, reading, and travel.
+When she retired, she and her husband Charles left Berkeley for a rural life in Sonoma County.
+She lives there still, dividing her time among gardening, family and friends, reading, and travel.

 Chez Panisse Desserts New York: Random House, 1985.
 ISBN 0-394-53860-9.